replayio/docs/src/app/time-travel-intro/what-is-time-travel/page.md

 ## Recording overhead

-It’s counter intuitive, but recording the runtime’s essential non-determinism is actually very light weight.
+It’s counter-intuitive, but recording the runtime’s essential non-determinism is actually very lightweight.
 There are three reasons for that.

-The first is that, 99.99% of compute is deterministic.
-There actually isn’t that many calls to the OS that need to be captured.
+The first is that 99.99% of compute is deterministic.
+There actually aren't many calls to the OS that need to be captured.
 On average, it’s about a Mb per second, which is nothing when you consider that computers execute billions of operations a second and traces are measured in GBs.

 The second reason is that the inline assembly needed to intercept the libc calls is highly optimized and only introduces about 3% of overhead.
-This is nothing when you consider that most instrumentation approaches introduce 10% or more overhead.
+This is nothing when you consider that most instrumentation approaches introduce 10% or more.

 The third reason is that everything you see in Replay DevTools is computed at replay time and not record time.
-A great example is that is the video which is created the first time we replay the recording and can often be larger than the recording itself!
+This is why, for example, the video created the first time we replay the recording is often larger than the recording itself!

 ## Replay protocol